Sweden: Police seek tenant as suspect in building explosion

 He declined to give details on the suspect.

 Aftonbladet said police had charged the man with several alleged crimes a week before the blast.
-The paper also reported that after he was was not allowed to see his mother at a nursing home due to pandemic restrictions, the suspect harassed several people, including the owner of the building.
+The paper also reported that after he wasn't allowed to see his mother at a nursing home because of pandemic restrictions, the suspect harassed several people, including the owner of the building.

 The explosion rocked the building in central Goteborg early Tuesday.
 Ensuing blazes spread to several apartments, and hundreds of residents were evacuated.
 At least 140 apartments were damaged.